- What is TradeBench? How can I use it in my trading?

 Who owns my data in TradeBench and who can see it?

 Your data in TradeBench is your data.
-We can access the data in order to help you/troubleshoot but will only do so if you allow us and ask us to do so.
+We can access the data in order to help you/troubleshoot issues for you, but will only do so if you require support.
 Sharing: If you want, you can share your data, i.e. trades and/or trading journals, with friends, a trading coach or anyone else but by default your data is private so you will actively have to choose to share it before it's shared with anyone.

 How about security, availability, servers and backups?

 We take security very seriously and continuously apply efforts to have the most secure setup possible.
-This includes running code audits, security tests, using HTTPS, CloudFlare protection, etc. TradeBench is hosted on solid servers run on infrastructure with a track record of extremely high security and availability.
+This includes running code audits, security tests, using HTTPS, CloudFlare protection and more.
+TradeBench is hosted on solid servers run on Amazon infrastructure with a track record of extremely high security and availability.
 We have an average monthly uptime of above 99,9% and, of course, continuous and secure backups.
 If you wish, you can also easily export your closed trades data from TradeBench to your computer to keep a local backup.

 I have a question not answered above